-- The parking space is owned and operated by the federal government and its instrumentalities, the State of Illinois, State universities created by statute, and units of local government .
+- The parking space is owned and operated by the federal government and its instrumentalities, the State of Illinois, State universities created by statute, and units of local government [e.g., counties, municipalities, townships, and special districts that possess an active exemption number from the Illinois Department of Revenue (IDOR)].
 Note: This exemption does not apply if the parking area, space, or garage owned by these entities is operated by a third party.

 - The parking space is provided for residential off-street parking for home, apartment tenants, or condominium occupants, and is covered by the lease or separate agreement between the landlord and tenant.

 - The parking space is provided for hospital employees and is owned and operated by the hospital for which they work.

 Operators should use Form PE-100 to report and pay the tax.
 The form and tax must both be filed and paid electronically at mytax.illinois.gov.
 The form and payment are due on or before the last day of the calendar month following the end of the reporting period.
 With a small exception for operators operating a parking area for 14 days or less in calendar year, the filing frequency is monthly.
 In addition to monthly payments, the state may require quarter-monthly (accelerated) payments.
 If an operators account reaches the statutory threshold for accelerated payments, they will be notified by the IDOR.
 The state estimates that it will collect about $60 million a year from this tax.